U Sports men's volleyball: Regular season

 As of the 2022-23 season, the RSEQ begin their season first, on the second Friday of October.
 The Canada West conference begins play one week later and the OUA conference begins their season on the first weekend of November.
 All regular season games are in-conference and the schedule ends in approximately mid-February.

 In the RSEQ conference, the five teams play against each opponent four times (twice home and twice away) for a total of 16 regular season games.
 In the OUA, the 13 teams play against ten different opponents twice, for a total of 20 games.
 The OUA previously had two divisions, but moved to singular conference play beginning with the 2022-23 season.
-Canada West has a similar format to the OUA, where 13 teams play all opponents twice, for a total of 24 games.
+Canada West has adopted the same format to the OUA, where 13 teams play against ten opponents twice, for a total of 20 games.

 Following the conclusion of the regular season, the best player in U Sports Men's volleyball is given the Player of the Year Award.
 An award is also given to the Rookie of the Year and the Dale Iwanoczko Award is given to the best well-rounded student (volleyball, academics and community involvement).
 An award was also given for the Libero of the Year, but it was discontinued after the 2014–15 season.